awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

 ## Sharing Notebook Files<a name="emr-managed-notebooks-file-sharing"></a>

 Each EMR notebook is saved to Amazon S3 as a file named `NotebookName.ipynb`\.
 As long as a notebook file is compatible with the same version of Jupyter Notebook that EMR Notebooks is based on, you can open the notebook as an EMR notebook\.

-You can replace the file for an EMR notebook with a different notebook file of the same name\.
+The easiest way to open a notebook file from another user is to save the \*\.ipynb file from another user to your local file system, and then use the upload feature in the Jupyter and JupyterLab editors\.

 You can use this process to use EMR notebooks shared by others, notebooks shared in the Jupyter community, or to restore a notebook that was deleted from the console when you still have the notebook file\.